floydwch/the-most-influential-developers-on-github/README.md

 ### Community Overlapping
 #### NodeJS Community Overlapping on C++ and JavaScript
 ![](images/C++-JavaScript-venn2.png)
-The Venn diagram of top 25 in C++ and Javascript has an order 10 intersection because many repositories for NodeJS were created by C++, one can review the developers in the intersection to realize the fact.
-The intersection is `set([u'mcollina', u'jeresig', u'sindresorhus', u'eugeneware', u'hughsk', u'andrew', u'visionmedia', u'juliangruber', u'hij1nx', u'jwerle'])`.
+The Venn diagram of top 25 in C++ and Javascript has an order 6 intersection because many repositories for NodeJS were created by C++, one can review the developers in the intersection to realize the fact.
+The intersection is [mcollina](https://github.com/mcollina), [jeresig](https://github.com/jeresig), [sindresorhus](https://github.com/sindresorhus), [hughsk](https://github.com/hughsk), [andrew](https://github.com/andrew) and [visionmedia](https://github.com/visionmedia).

 ## Software Prerequisites
 * [Python 2.7](https://www.python.org/)